rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 npm --save-dev install eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y
 {{< /highlight >}}

-Now we can add a one-liner to our ESLint configuration to use Airbnbs’ ESLint configuration.
-When you look back at the packages we installed, you can see that the configuration includes JSX and React rules.
+Now you can add a one-liner to your ESLint configuration to use Airbnbs’ ESLint configuration.
+When you have a look at the installed node packes, you can see that the configuration includes JSX and React rules.

 *.eslintrc*

-{{< highlight javascript "hl_lines=3" >}}
+{{< highlight javascript "hl_lines=7" >}}
 {
   parser: "babel-eslint",
-  "extends": "airbnb",
   "rules": {
     "max-len": [1, 120, 2, {ignoreComments: true}],
     "prop-types": [2]
+  },
+  "extends": "airbnb"
 }
-}
 {{< /highlight >}}

 You can see that it is very simple to extend the ESLint rules from someone else.
-We could use other extensions as well, but at this time the Airbnb Code Style and the ESLint configuration are very popular and well accepted by developers.
+We could use other extensions as well, but at this time the Airbnb Code Style and the according ESLint configuration are very popular and well accepted by developers.

 {{% chapter_header "Clean Up" "cleanUp" %}}

-Now you are prepared to fix all the ESLint errors in your code base!
+Now you are prepared to fix all the ESLint code style violations in your code.
+Start your application to see all the ESLint errors.

 *From root folder:*